MyNorthland

 Cynthia Belmont, Professor of English

-Winter term 2020; to complete chapbook of poetry, make progress on a book of environmental micro-essays/prose poems, and attend the Associated Writing Programs conference.
+Winter Term 2020; to complete chapbook of poetry, make progress on a book of environmental micro-essays/prose poems, and attend the Associated Writing Programs conference.

 Kevin Schanning, Professor of Sociology

-Fall term 2020 and May term 2021 [Deferred from fall 2019 and May 2020]; to research minority and first-generation college student and the barriers to their success.
+Fall Term 2020 and May Term 2021 [Deferred from fall 2019 and May 2020]; to research minority and first-generation college student and the barriers to their success.

 Angela Stroud, Associate Professor of Sociology and Social Justice

-Winter term 2020 [Deferred from winter 2019]; to complete a journal-length article on justifiable homicides and gun violence in Wisconsin.
+Winter Term 2020 [Deferred from winter 2019]; to complete a journal-length article on justifiable homicides and gun violence in Wisconsin.
 Work on a future book-length project: a qualitative study of disaster preparedness.

 2019-2020